 Let’s chat about that new Sabra Veggie Fusions guacamole for a minute.
 It’s like delicious traditional gauc, but it’s packed with 7 different vegetables.
 The South-Western flavor that I loved had little bits of peppers, tomatoes, corn, black beans, and more.
 It really fun to dig into.
 Because there are vegetables hanging out in the gauc, it happens to have 30% less fat than classic guacamole.
 That means you can eat more of it, right?!
 The Garden Vegetable and Mango Lime were also delicious.
 These Veggie Fusions guacamoles are musts this summer, and I can’t wait to hear which is your favorite.

-This dish is made on the grill and it will take about 20 minutes from start to finish to get everything cooked and assembled.
 It won’t heat up your kitchen, and guacamole bruschetta is the perfect thing to throw on the grill while people are starting to show up and you are prepping the rest of dinner.
 They can munch on them as you get everything put together, and everyone will be happy.
 The crispy bread, the charred sweet corn, the creamy chunky guacamole, the acid from a bit of tomato, plus cilantro and jalapeño – you’ve never had so much flavor packed onto one little piece of toast.
 Simple seasonal dishes are my favorite, and this one is at the top of my list this summer.

 My friends over at Sabra want you to try their new Veggie Fusions as much as I do, so they have provided a coupon for you.
 You can print a one dollar off coupon here.
 Yay!